neubot/neubot/doc/neubot.1.rst

 not monitor the user's traffic.

 Neubot implements four active network tests: ``bittorrent``, ``raw``, ``speedtest`` and ``dashtest``.
-For each test, there is a Neubot subcommand that allows one to run the test immediately.
-Moreover, Neubot schedules one of the four tests at random every 23 - 27 minutes.
+For each test, there is a Neubot subcommand that allows one to run the test immediately (see the `SUBCOMMANDS`_ section).
+Moreover, Neubot schedules one test at random every 23 - 27 minutes.

 The ``bittorrent`` test emulates BitTorrent peer-wire protocol and estimates the round-trip time, the download and the upload goodput